xinntao/Real-ESRGAN/README_CN.md

   --suffix             Suffix of the restored image.
 Default: out -t, --tile           Tile size, 0 for no tile during testing.
 Default: 0 --face_enhance       Whether to use GFPGAN to enhance face.
-Default: False --half               Whether to use half precision during inference.
+Default: False --fp32               Whether to use half precision during inference.
 Default: False --ext                Image extension.
 Options: auto | jpg | png, auto means using the same extension as inputs.
 Default: auto
 ```